electron/electron/docs/api/web-contents.md

   * `postData` ([UploadRawData[]](structures/upload-raw-data.md) | [UploadFile[]](structures/upload-file.md) | [UploadBlob[]](structures/upload-blob.md)) (optional)
   * `baseURLForDataURL` String (optional) - Base url (with trailing path separator) for files to be loaded by the data url.
 This is needed only if the specified `url` is a data url and needs to load other files.

-Returns `Promise` - the promise will resolve when the page has finished loading (see [`did-finish-load`](web-contents.md#event-did-finish-load)), and rejects if the page fails to load (see [`did-fail-load`](web-contents.md#event-did-fail-load)).
+Returns `Promise<void>` - the promise will resolve when the page has finished loading (see [`did-finish-load`](web-contents.md#event-did-finish-load)), and rejects if the page fails to load (see [`did-fail-load`](web-contents.md#event-did-fail-load)).